 Course learning outcomes

-- Engage in the theoretical debates over the relation between society, culture, market, and the state.
+- Engage in the debates over the relations between economic activities and social factors, such as culture, history, and the state.

 |Group project presentation||25%|

 Barkan, Joshua.
 2013.
 Corporate Sovereignty : Law and Government under Capitalism.
 Minneapolis: University of Minnesota Press.
 Selections.

 Callon, Michel.
 1998.
 The Laws of the Markets.
 Oxford: Blackwell.
 Selections.